About RLC

 —R. H. Perry, founding headmaster, Rosseau Lake College

-That foundation has been augmented over the decades in some distinctive ways, most obviously through the creation of Discovery Days, Term Courses, and the Seven Generations initiative.
-The approach to learning is challenge by choice, encouraging students to reach further in their academic, physical, and social development.
+The approach to all aspects of student life is challenge by choice, encouraging students to reach further in terms of their academic, physical, and social development.
 In addition to mastering the core curriculum, students are asked to consider how they can serve their communities, and they are given ample opportunities to do that.
 Those communities include the First Nations for which the area is home and who partner in many of the programs offered.

 Being immersed in our majestic, close knit campus is an incredible privilege.
 We are unique, proud, and joyful.
 Students develop character, personal expression and meaningful relationships with the land, self and others.
 Learning transcends time and place so students develop an everlasting sense of belonging and an understanding of who they are and what they can achieve.